margo/spec-draft/Margo Edge Interoperability Standard.md

 | OTEL_EXPORTER_OTLP_CERTIFICATE | (Optional) The PATH for the client certificate (in PEM format) to use for secure connections to the OpenTelemetry Collector |
 | OTEL_EXPORTER_OTLP_PROTOCOL | (Optional) "grpc" if the preferred protocol is gRPC, "http/protobuf" if the preferred protocol is HTTP + protobuf.
 The default is "http/protobuf" |

-#### 10.4.5 Exporting Observability Data
+#### Exporting Observability Data

 End users MUST be able to export observability data from a standalone device or cluster to collectors, or backends, onsite or in the cloud if they wish to make the information available to enable remote monitoring and diagnostics.

 OpenTelemetry allows using either a push or pull approach for getting data from a collector.
-Cloud based workload fleet management or observability platform service vendors should NOT require a pull method for collecting observability data because most end users will not allow devices to be exposed to the internet because of security concerns.
+Cloud-based workload fleet management or observability platform service vendors should NOT require a pull method for collecting observability data because most end users will not allow devices to be exposed to the internet due to security concerns.

-## 11. Workload Observability
+## Workload Observability

-### 11.1 Overview
+### Overview

 Observability involves the collection and analysis of information produced by a system to monitor its internal behavior.